Having fun and exploring the power of Photoshop Generative Fill

 Time to get serious: what can Generative fill do for UI design professionals in their day to day job?

-While these explorations above all seem like playing around.
-I needed to know if Adobe Photoshop’s Generative Fill feature could help me with the following.
+While these explorations all look like pure fun, I needed to know if Adobe Photoshop’s Generative Fill feature could help me with the following.

-- Can we change elements in images which get’s them more on-brand with your brand guidelines?
-Not just in terms of colours, but by adding and removing objects as well.
+- Can we change elements in images that get’s them more on-brand with your brand guidelines?
+Not just in terms of colors, but by adding and removing objects as well.

-- Can we change colours to get images more on brand or let them match the UI a bit better.
+- Can we change colors to get images more on brand or let them match the UI?

 - Can we make stocky images less stocky with Generative Fill?